 8. DIY Pancakes at Old Sugar Mill

 With your own griddle and batch of batter, you can whip up your own plate of pancakes at this kitschy Central Florida landmark.
 The restaurant, which is inside DeLeon Springs State Park ($6 admission fee per car), is open 8am – to 4pm.
-Get there early… there are big lines by 10am.
+Get there early. this is one of the most popular things to do on a Sunday, there are big lines by 10am.

 9. Cheap Matinee at The Picture Show

 Most of the movies at this Altamonte Springs theater are just about to hit DVD, but for the measly ticket price of just $1.00, who cares!
 Snacks are cheap too, with a movie meal (popcorn, soda, candy) costing just $4.50.
 Cranes Roost is right around the corner if you’re looking for a place to get outdoors after your movie.

 How great is it to get out on the water?
 It's one of our things to do on a Sunday in Orlando.

 - Winter Park Scenic Boat Tour ($16, 10am – 4pm)

 - Mount Dora Canal Tour ($32, 11am and 2pm)

 - Paddle across Lake Eola on a swan boat ($15 per half hour, Sunday 10am-7pm)